 - An algorithm for building continuous diverging color maps is implemented in the Visualization Toolkit (VTK).
 Specifically, the algorithm is in the vtkColorTransferFunction class.

 - Here is some example code that exercises the continuous diverging color map functionality (as well as other color maps) within VTK.
 This code was used to create several of the examples in this paper.
 Thanks to Andrew Maclean for updating the examples to VTK 6.
+Thanks to Anthony Cowley for updating the examples to VTK 8.

 - This Python class can be used to create diverging color maps in Python.
 (Thanks to Carlo Barth.)